josiahn99/kc1yqn-website/learning_plan/index.md

 ### Circuit Experiments

-Breadboard circuits are an opportunity to see RF in action.
+Breadboard circuits are an opportunity to see basic electrical theory and RF in action.
 Within 12 months:

 * Build three circuits such as:
   - LC band-pass filter